-2.1 Plan a Life Orientation lesson for grade 9 or grade 11 class of 50 learners.
-The lesson should focus on the types of problems that Cathy and her class-mates experience.
+- 1.1 Analyze Sphiwe's life in view of the Eco-Systemic framework [20] - 1.2 Discuss the kind of support that Sphiwe would need, for the quality of his life to improve [15] - 2.1 Plan a Life Orientation lesson for grade 9 or grade 11 class of 50 learners.
+The lesson should focus on the types of problems that Sphiwe and his class-mates experience.
 These learners come from diverse backgrounds.
 You can formulate your own topic.
 Use the six questions of Becoming a Teacher to design the lesson.
-Show how media will be used throughout the lesson.
+Show how media and two teaching strategies of your own choice will be used throughout the three lesson phases.
 Also indicate the different forms of assessment that you will use and provide an example of each.
-(50)